ApexRMS/lucasbuilder/docs/getting_started.md

 ## **Step 4: Run the model**

 If not using conda, SyncroSim needs the location of your R executable, which will be found automatically if it is installed in the default location.
-To check, double-click on **CBM-CFS3 CONUS** and navigate to the **System** tab.
+To check, double-click on **lucasbuilder-conus** and navigate to the **System** tab.
 In the **Tools > R** datasheet, you should see the file path to your R executable.
 If not, click **Browse...** and navigate to the correct file location.

 Select the **Calculate Flow Rates** scenario and press **Run** on the top toolbar.
 If prompted to save your project, click **Yes**.
 <br>